kcajj/ONT_phages/notes/note2.md

 {'just_first': 0.037383177570093455, 'just_second': 0.04672897196261682, 'both': 0.35046728971962615, 'both_consensus': 0.5654205607476636}
 </pre>

+from these results we get that the paris of mutations that i analysed where on the same background, they are present together in the population of phages. some phages have no mutations and some others have both.

 ## BONUS: entropy

 score on the basis of an entropy, if there is less disorder we give more power to the observation.

 i implemented this but then the frequencies do not behave anymore like frequencies.

+i basically computed the entropy with the formula: -sum(p(x)*log(p(x))) for the set of non consensus counts. the probabilities are computed on this set of counts, we do not consider the consensus count. then the idea was to use this entropy to normalise the non consensus frequency. we divide non consensus frequency for the entropy of the non consensus set.